bedops/bedops/docs/content/usage-examples/distance-frequencies.rst

 The ``--dist`` option returns signed distances between input elements and reference elements, ``--closest`` chooses the single closest element, and ``--no-ref`` keeps SNP coordinates from being printed out.

-The output from `closest-features`_ contains coordinates and the signed distance to the closest DHS, separated by the pipe (``|``) character.
+The output from :ref:`closest-features` contains coordinates and the signed distance to the closest DHS, separated by the pipe (``|``) character.
 Such output might look something like this:

 ::